 Better Humans accepts contributions offering actionable advice, based on the author's experience and primary research, on topics such as productivity, leadership, and health.
 Articles run around 2750 words on average, and pay is a flat rate of $500.

 This magazine is devoted to science fiction, fantasy, and horror.
 They purchase both fiction and nonfiction writing.
 Payment for nonfiction is 10 cents per word up to their 2500 word limit.
-Payment for fiction (1000-16,000 words) is 10 cents per word for the first 5000 words (and 8 cents per word over that limit).
+Payment for fiction (1000-22,000 words) is also 10 cents per word.

 Color Bloq publishes "art, scholarship, and community knowledge" by QTPoC writers and creatives around each collection's theme.
 They have an open-pitch process and publish quarterly.
 They accept articles and critiques focused on history in a social, cultural, or political context as well as reporting and analysis and deep studies into a singular topic.
 These pieces range from 1200-2000 words and pay up to $500 each.
 Color Bloq also accepts personal essays from 600-800 words, for which they pay $200.